dasu2090/zenn/articles/aws-skill-builder-self-paced-lab.md

-Comparing Amazon Virtual Private Cloud(VPC) peering and AWS Transit Gateway Streaming Dynamic Content using Amazon CloudFront Troubleshooting Network Connectivity in a Peered VPC Scale Your Security Vulnerability Testing with Amazon Inspector Build a Serverless Text-to-Speech Application with Amazon Polly
+Comparing Amazon Virtual Private Cloud(VPC) peering and AWS Transit Gateway Streaming Dynamic Content using Amazon CloudFront Troubleshooting Network Connectivity in a Peered VPC Scale Your Security Vulnerability Testing with Amazon Inspector